mikesamuel/module-keys/README.md

 // ES6 modules
 import { publicKey as fooPublicKey } from './foo';
 ```

+Each `publicKey` also has a `moduleIdentifier` property which
+specifies the location of the module relative to the module root.

 ### `makeModuleKeys`
 `makeModuleKeys()` returns a new module keys bundle with its own